gemini-hlsw/ocs/bundle/edu.gemini.seqexec.web.server/README.md

 ## TODO

-* Package the application compressing with fullOptJS
+* Package the application optimizing the output with fullOptJS and packaging all the dependencies
 * Load javascript files from webjars
 * Support websockets
 * Authentication